Vyridian/vxlisp/notes/vxlisp vs C++.md

 * Ubiquitous - C++ is a well-established language that forms the bedrock of most complex systems such as Operating Systems.
 * Performance - It has fairly optimal memory and execution performance with only native C and Assembly being superior.
 * Native - Strong ability to program close to the 'metal'.
+* Hard things are easy - Pointers give you a great deal of power to do what you want.

 ## Cons of C++